cal-weng/Terminus-docs/docs/manual/olares/settings/my-olares.md

 ## View login history

 Review a detailed record of all login attempts to your Olares account.
 Each entry displays the **Time**, **Status**, **Source IP Address**, and the **Reason for the attempt**.

-## Current version

-Check your currently installed Olares system version.
-If an update is available, you can upgrade Olares directly from this page.

 ## Device management